Why physical therapy, exercise and yoga did not help your low back pain. Ligamentous spinal instability.

-In separate study we published in the Journal of Prolotherapy, we published these findings:
+In a separate study we published in the Journal of Prolotherapy, we published these findings:

-- We looked at 145 patients, who had been in pain an average of four years and ten months, and were treated quarterly with dextrose Prolotherapy.
+- We looked at 145 patients, who had been in pain for an average of four years and ten months and were treated quarterly with dextrose Prolotherapy.

 - This included a subset of 55 patients who were told by their medical doctor(s) that there were no other treatment options for their pain and a subset of 26 patients who were told by their doctor(s) that surgery was their only option.

-- Patients were contacted an average of 12 months following their last Prolotherapy session and asked questions regarding their levels of pain, physical and psychological symptoms and activities of daily living, before and after their last Prolotherapy treatment.
+- Patients contacted an average of 12 months following their last Prolotherapy session and asked questions regarding their levels of pain, physical and psychological symptoms, and activities of daily living, before and after their last Prolotherapy treatment.

-- In these 145 low backs, 89% experienced more than 50% pain relief with Prolotherapy;
+- Of these 145 low backs, 89% experienced more than 50% pain relief with Prolotherapy;

 These patients were treated every three months on average.